Skip to product information

 Height 17.3 cm x diameter 9.3 cm

-3. Silky smoothness that you can feel
+3. The silky smoothness you can feel

 When you pick it up, you'll be amazed at how smooth it feels on your fingers.
 This is because polishing after glazing is kept to a minimum, taking advantage of the luster created by the natural melting of the reducing flame.
-The iron from the clay dissolves in the glaze, giving it a moist, lustrous shine that is luxuriously satisfying even to the touch.
+The iron from the clay dissolves in the glaze, giving it a moist, lustrous sheen that is luxuriously satisfying even to the touch.

 5. Direct production kilns linking tradition and innovation